 The % of wages figures don’t apply to persons who earn very low wages.
 Their time loss rates are set at: http://www.lni.wa.gov/ClaimsIns/Files/SelfIns/ClaimMgt/MinTimeLossRates.pdf

 To get a fair time loss rate be sure you pay attention to the L&I order setting your wage rate.
 Make no mistake about this: the wage rate set in that order, once it becomes final, is the wage rate you will be stuck with, for the life of your claim.
 If it isn’t right, then timely protest the order in writing and insist the claims manager get it right.
-Continue to protest as necessary.
+Continue to protest or appeal as necessary.
 If L&I doesn’t get it right, then get a lawyer, before it’s too late.

 If you have questions about time loss, contact the office of Washington L&I attorney Chris Sharpe today.